Google Stitch, Gemini Canvas, and the quiet revolution of agile working

 Want to know more?

-If you’d like to explore this approach in practice, I’ll be running an online OKR workshop on March 26, where we’ll work hands-on with how to connect goals, assumptions, and measurable outcomes.
-This approach to OKRs builds on the work of Jeff Gothelf and Joshua Seiden, authors of Who Does What by How Much?, focusing on writing OKRs that measure real customer and user behavior change.
+This approach to OKRs builds on the work of Jeff Gothelf and Joshua Seiden, authors of the book "Who Does What by How Much?", focusing on writing OKRs that measure real change in customer and user behavior.
+For more information, you can book an appointment here.

 How do you turn strategy into measurable results?
 In this 1-hour session, learn how to use OKRs to create clarity, alignment, and impact far beyond just tracking deliverables.